-Mawa Samosa or Sweet Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa.
-It is served during festivals and even on auspicious occasions.
+Mawa Samosa or Sweet Samosa is a delightful Indian dessert with a crispy flaky crust and a sweet indulgent filling made with Khoya or Mawa and dry fruits.
+It is served during festivals like holi and ramadan and even on auspicious occasions.
 Here is how to make sweet samosa recipe.

 One of the most commonly used ingredients for preparing Indian sweets is Mawa.
 It is made by thickening milk in a pan.
 In order to make succulent desserts, Mawa comes in handy, be it while preparing Mawa Gujiya or for making various Barfis.

 Along with Mawa, I even added dry fruits like cashews, nuts, almonds, chironji, kesar, cardamom powder and coconut in order to grant a rich flavour to the filling.
 Plus, in order to make crispy exterior, in addition to Mawa, I even added sooji.
 Well, it paid me a sweet reward!

 The dough to make Mawa samosa should be kneaded to a tight consistency.
 It should be tighter than your regular roti dough.

 To re heat these samosas, line them on a baking tray and bake for 10-12 minutes at 180 degrees C.